Bishworajkdk/jetbot/README.md

 sudo pip3 install --extra-index-url https://developer.download.nvidia.com/compute/redist/jp/v42
 tensorflow-gpu == 1.13.1 + nv19.3

-Then I installed Pytorch on it.
+Then we installed Pytorch on it.

 Since, we will be using resnet and alxenet for the image processing, so its .pth file need to be download.